According to geologists, these caverns are the absolutely driest of all the country.

 Most caverns today still have water seepage; however, the Grand Canyon Caverns do not.
 This fact, alone, makes the caverns quite unique.

 Walter Peck’s Discovery

-In the year of 1927, a young man by the name of Walter Peck was on his way to a poker gathering.
+In 1927, a young man named Walter Peck was on his way to a poker gathering.
 At one point in his journey, he tripped.
-He found that he came exceptionally close to falling directly into a hole.
+He discovered that he came exceptionally close to falling directly into a big hole.

-Once he arrived to his destination, he told his friends about the event.
-The next day, they all decided to explore this area.
-They were all equipped with ropes, a few lanterns, and a few other basic tools.
-One of the friends were lowered into the hole.
+When he arrived at the poker game, he told his friends about what happened.
+The next day, they all decided to head out and explore this area.
+They came equipped with ropes, lanterns, and a few other basic tools.
+One of the friends was lowered into the hole.

-While disappointed, he had an entrepreneurial spirit.
-He elected to build a very basic elevator and charged people 25 cents to go down and observe where the skeletal remains of cavemen were previously uncovered.
+Though disappointed, Peck had an entrepreneurial spirit.
+He decided to make the most of his investment and build a very basic elevator.
+He charged people 25 cents to go down and observe the caverns, where the skeletal remains of cavemen were previously uncovered.